-The flights are operated from the David the Builder Kutaisi International Airport(IATA: KUT, ICAO: UGKO).
+The flights are operated from the David the Builder Kutaisi International Airport.
 Flights between Kutaisi and Mestia are operated twice a week.
 This is perfect for those arriving in Kutaisi with Wizzair.

 Ticket price for Kutaisi – Mestia (one way):

 Queen Tamar airport in Mestia